PatrickShahade/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

 <p>
-All tickets start somewhere.
-So let's take a look at how it starts from an End User.
-We're looking at our HelpDesk as if we are someone using this system.
-We'll Open a New Ticket to get started.
-We created some users before, so we'll make the ticket as that user.
+1) Let's take a look at how ticket life starts.
+This is the HelpDesk from an End User's point of view.
+I'll "Open a New Ticket" as a User I created in the post-install configuration.
 I'm just having fun with the details, but you can see how this would go.
-We'll create this ticket and see what it looks like on the other side!
+I'll create this ticket and see what it looks like on the other side!
 </p>
 <p>
 <img src=https://i.imgur.com/pxMJGUX.png/>